After dominating the eCommerce payment space, PayPal has set its sights on in-person payments with a mobile card reader called PayPal Here.

 All card readers offer products on top of their basic card reader and PayPal is no different.
 I’ve recapped the main ones below.

-- Card Reader Accessories: PayPal sells the usual range of credit/debit card reader stands, receipt printers and an innovative range of protective cases and carriers.
+- Card Reader Accessories: PayPal sells the usual range of credit/debit card reader stands, bluetooth receipt printers and an innovative range of protective cases and carriers.

 - POS Systems: To stay attractive to larger businesses, PayPal offers an all-in-one POS system called POStoGo.
 It’s a really impressive system, although it’s substantially more expensive than competing products.

 - Bouncepad: The Bouncepad is PayPal’s iPad stand.
 It basically fixes an iPad to a ball joint, allowing you to flip it over so it’s facing customers.
 It’s handy for demoing products, reception desks and that sort of thing.

 PayPal offers all the basic stuff like card reader stands and all-in-one POS systems, which is great for mainstream customers.

 Is the PayPal Here reader easy to use?